CryptosOdysseus/TESTING-STUFF/Note on Inventor-AAE and its Legal Agent status .md

 >“... it operates in some way like a legal agent” then next thing to come to mind could be, if we apply that Agency framework, how to we define the Scope of Authority of said legal agent- in the context of its autonomous behavior as a “phenomenon set in motion” indeed much more than a tool fully “controlled” by the hand of its user/master.
 That gives us pause but at the same time it sounds like a valid & legitimate working topic: not just another out-on-a-limb AI speculation, since it has, after all, just now really happened.
 It’s real folks.

-One Computational Law chat colleague had a rather valid counterpoint (EPO), she said:
+One Computational Law chat colleague Diana had a rather valid legal counterpoint (EPO), she said:

 >Going back to the concept of patents, as a right to exploit a given invention, it would be a problem to define “to whom” (legal person).
 This goes to _**legal personality**_ (even if companies are an abstract construction, in very narrow terms they’re also considered with personality rights (as _“name and credit”_).
 I am not so familiar with US patent law but in the case of trademarks (my experience) _**there is the need to assert the intent to use**_ (this would link to the core, genesis of the patent, a monopoly right granted by the State.. ).
 We also always need to consider the morals rights (ethical questions).
 I would go with EPO argument, _since a machine has no legal personality,_ so that would be a right attributed to no one...
 The case for companies or partnerships would be easier to get over with the “natural persons” approach.

-Our colleague had more considerations on agency & legal personality, to integrate into later editions.
+More original legal considerations by Diana, that we need to address and reflect on (language only slightly edited):

+>There are several issues.
+One is related to a domain, as words like "agents", "policies" have a context and we can´t remove them from all context (the way I refer to a policy in a given algorithm is different from law, or agent).

+>On the other extreme: animals, for the law (civil), are treated as "property", as a "thing", but we introduced the notion that we can´t do harm or cruelty to animals- but under the chapter of "things" (Germany also has it under the Civil Code).
+But because we can´t say an animal is a "legal person".

+>Otherwise, setting as a person, brings all the rest (rights, duties...)
+(Chris comment: the R4 of legal analysis- Roles & Relationships, Rights & Responsibilities).
+If it's a free wild, animal, I am not responsible, but if the animal is mine ("property"), I am responsible for all that it does.

+>In automation, we may have objective responsibility (like when we drive a car...), considering "who is control" (then we can argue the level of direct control or not...).
+Also, we have these dual sides: personal vs overall interest, private versus common, rights versus duties, etc. The question is where we set the boundaries, but a right (as a patent) cannot exist without a subjective imputation (as we can´t have a right empty of content).

+Diana's thoughts are also put in perspective by Brenden, _and this bit appears below toward the end of the second part of this note: "Issue of control of AAE by NPI & transfer of control of AAE to NPI"_, as it looks like that "control" axis is pivotal.

-We venture below some non-Lawyer thoughts, _having not yet read the full 3 EPO reports (soon...)._
+_We (non-lawyer Chris) venture below some Vulcan thoughts, having not yet read the full 3 EPO reports (soon...):_

 So what do we have- an automated & autonomous entity (an AAE): indeed as a matter of fact rather than a legal opinion from a human standpoint, it is not sentient nor self-aware, it is not a natural person nor and individual (not an NPI)- therefore _**it can’t function within the paradigm of “intent” that first requires to be dealing with an NPI**_, to be then deployed in relevant bodies of Law (Criminal, Contract, Tort, Trademark as also mentioned, etc.).